shkhuz/shkhuz.github.io/blog/2025/11/05/nixos-and-electron.md

 npm verbose title npm install
 ```

-Hmm.
-Looks like better-sqlite doesn't have prebuilt binaries for the latest version of nodejs.
-Let's downgrade and then run `npm install` again:
+After fiddling around for a bit, I found out that while `better-sqlite` has prebuilt binaries for more targets that `sqlite3`, it still doesn't suppport the latest `node` version.
+I figured the only way to solve this issue would be to downgrade `node` itself.
+So I did just that. `configuration.nix` got a `nodejs_20` and after `nrs` (`nixos-rebuild switch`), I ran `npm install` again:

 ```console
 npm info using npm@10.8.2